Minster-in-Thanet: Landscape

 Generally a flat landscape, the area's main features include marshes, farms and rivers.
 Thanet District Council has, however, assessed Minster Marshes, south of the village, as being unstable, and some areas of Minster, particularly in the south of the village, have suffered from flooding.

 Land reclamation has had a strong history in Minster and Monkton, where the original reclamation was done by the monks themselves.

 Education

 The Primary School is called "Minster Church of England Primary School", which caters for the village's population.
 As of 2022, there are 383 pupils attending the school.

 Transport

 Minster railway station lies to the south of the village, on the line from Canterbury West to Ramsgate and on the junction to the Kent Coast Line.

-Bus services are provided by Stagecoach.
+Bus services are operated by Stagecoach South East.

 Military

 Minster has a war memorial dedicated to those lost in World War I and World War II and this is located in St Mary's church.

 In 2013, Minster hosted a memorial for Jean de Selys Longchamps, a Belgian fighter pilot who is buried in Minster cemetery.
 This event was hosted by Minster & Monkton Royal British Legion in conjunction with Minster Parish Council and was attended by such dignitaries as The Lord Lieutenant of Kent and the Chief of the Belgian Air Defense.